 See the Business Coursework section of this Bulletin.

 Students majoring in other subjects are welcome to minor in German.
 Eighteen credit hours taught in German above Intensive Basic German (011) or Introductory German II (002) are required, nine of which need to be at a level above 150.
+Students have the option of taking one GERM course taught in English and count it towards the minor.

 Certificate in European Studies